-- "category of Fund Managers" a specific "ESG" KPI among the strategic action objectives (see paragraph 5.5.3); - on the other hand, foreseeing for the population belonging to the "category of Fund Managers" (i.e. ISP Group Risk Takers, Company Risk Takers, Middle Management and Professionals), a mechanism that corrects the bonus associated with the activity carried out in terms of sustainability risk management (see paragraph 5.5.4).
+- on the one hand, allocating within the scope of the Incentive System of all ISP Group Risk Takers and those Legal Entity Risk Takers and Middle Management who do not belong to the "category of Fund Managers" a specific "ESG" KPI among the strategic action objectives (see paragraph 5.5.3); - on the other hand, foreseeing for the population belonging to the "category of Fund Managers" (i.e. ISP Group Risk Takers, Company Risk Takers, Middle Management and Professionals), a mechanism that corrects the bonus associated with the activity carried out in terms of sustainability risk management (see paragraph 5.5.4).